gecode-bindings/gecode-bindings-decls/README.md

 This project is part of the `gecode-bindings` organization on GitHub.
-It distributes as YAML files prototypes of function for posting Gecode propagators, as well as useful enums.
+It distributes as YAML files prototypes of functions for posting Gecode propagators, as well as useful enums.
 It also provides code for automatically extracting such information from any version of gecode.